FlyingOwOL/FlyingOwOL/README.md

 # Commonly Used Languages
-- ### 🌳 I’m beginner with Java
-     - with GUI implementation
-     - Standard Architecture (w/ DTO, DAO, and service layers)
-     - MVC Architecture
 - ### 🌳 I’m beginner with JavaScript
      - with clasp && GoogleAppScript
      - basic webdev
         - Standard Root Architecture (w/ DTO, DAO, and service layers)
         - Frontend development (HTML + CSS)
         - Backend development (Node.js)
+- ### 🌳 I’m beginner with Java
+     - with GUI implementation
+     - Standard Architecture (w/ DTO, DAO, and service layers)
+     - MVC Architecture

 # DBMS Experience
 - 🌱 MySQL for Relational DBMS take it or leave it
         - Used JDBC to connect java project to database
         - Practiced with SQL Island
+        - Follows database normalization 1NF - 2NF - 3NF

 # Future Works
 - 🌱 Will soon be learning React Framework
 - 🌱 will soon be working on second version of personal website w/ react
+- 🌱 Will soon be learning MySQL DB setup with server setup && firewalls
+- 🌱 Will soon be learning networking to work with servers
-- 🌱 will be making copy pasta games using JavaScript for practice
+- 🌱 Will be learning TailWind CSS library for designs

 # In Progress
-- 🌱 Portfolio website in the works
-- 🌱 I'm currently learning CSS (Will include bootstrap library)
+- 🌱 I'm currently making static games using HTML + CSS + JS.
-- 🌱 I'm finishing up with learning HTML
-- 🌱 I'm currently learning SQL (with server setup && firewalls)
-- 🌱 Will soon be learning networking to work with servers

 # Used Languages